slowernews/hamster-system/README.md

 **YOUR MAIN FOLDER {project status} [project scope]**

-First of all create a folder in a safe place of your disk.</br>
+First of all create a folder in a safe place of your disk.
 ALL your stuff will be stored here - the hamster cheeks :)

 - your main folder: **YOUR NAME**